Jantalus/tesis/TracerPIN_modified/README.md

 ```

 #### Other cases
-If you know the byte size of another variable that isn't a primitive type (or pointer to) but the size is fixed, you could indicate the size with the `-vs` parameter, i.e. a struct that lives on the satck.
+If you know the byte size of another variable that isn't a primitive type (or pointer to) but the size is fixed, you could indicate the size with the `-vs` parameter, i.e. a struct that lives on the stack.

 ### Dynamic Variables
 > In this case we just need the `-fname` and `-vname`